• Skip to primary navigation

 • Push the cooked veggies to one side of the pan.
 Put the block of pressed and drained tofu on the other side of the pan and use a wooden spoon to break it up into chunks.

-• Sprinkle ½ tsp turmeric powder, ½ tsp curry powder, ½ tsp garlic powder, ½ tsp cumin, ¼ tsp coriander, ¼ tsp paprika, and ¼ tsp garam masala over the crumbled tofu.
-Stir the tofu around until it turns yellow and is coated with the seasonings.
-Mix the tofu with the vegetables.
+• Sprinkle the turmeric, curry, garlic, cumin, coriander, paprika, and garam masala over the crumbled tofu (not the veggies).
+Stir the tofu around until it turns yellow and is coated with the seasonings, then you can stir everything in the pan together.

 Notes